 The adult members of the purchasing party must complete 8 hours of approved homebuyer education training.
 The Winnebago Homebuyer Program administers this training in partnership with FISC.
 Visit our HOMEBUYER UNIVERSITY resource page for information on homebuyer preparation.

-Potential homebuyers must meet high standards of financial management, consistent with standard mortgage loan underwriting principles, including: -- Current on all debt obligations, including credit cards, loans, judgements, and other debts. -- Maximum household debt of 11% (not counting housing costs) of gross monthly income. -- Demonstrated budget with ability to meet all current obligations without incurring additional debt. -- Ability to put aside a minimum monthly amount of dollars for home purchase, home maintenance and emergency savings. -- A minimum three years from most recent bankruptcy discharge. -- Completion of homebuyer education course and one-on-one financial assessment.
+Potential homebuyers must meet high standards of financial management, consistent with standard mortgage loan underwriting principles, including: -- Current on all debt obligations, including credit cards, loans, judgements, and other debts. -- Target household debt of 10% (not counting housing costs) of gross monthly income.
+Debt can not exceed 14%. -- Demonstrated ability to meet all current obligations without incurring additional debt. -- Ability to put aside a minimum monthly amount of dollars for home purchase, home maintenance and emergency savings. -- A minimum three years from most recent bankruptcy discharge. -- Completion of homebuyer education course and one-on-one financial assessment.
 Visit our HOMEBUYER UNIVERSITY resource page for information on homebuyer preparation.

-The homebuyer will need to invest an estimated minimum of $2,100 in the purchase, while having an estimated $2,000 in set-aside emergency savings that is not spent.
-Homebuyers purchasing a home from the Winnebago Homebuyer Program will be eligible for downpayment support designed to make the home affordable for LMI families, including: -- $20,000 in 0% interest loans with deferred payments due at the time in which the homeowner sells, transfers possession, or no longer utilizes property as primary residence. -- $2,000 in 0% interest forgivable loan with $400 forgiven for each of the first five years of homeownership.
-The homebuyer is will need to qualify for first mortgage financing to cover the cost not covered by assistance and the homebuyer investment.
-Total monthly cost of mortgage, interest, taxes, and a $50 per month maintenance savings can not exceed 32% of gross monthly income.
+The homebuyer will need to invest between $1,500 and $4,500 in the purchase, while having a set-aside emergency savings that is not spent.
+Homebuyers purchasing a home from the Winnebago Homebuyer Program will be eligible for downpayment support designed to make the home affordable for LMI families, including: -- Up to $20,000 in 0% interest loans with deferred payments due at the time in which the homeowner sells, transfers possession, or no longer utilizes property as primary residence. -- Up to $2,500 in 0% interest forgivable loan assistance.
+Forgivable terms vary.
+The homebuyer will need to qualify for first mortgage financing to cover the cost not covered by assistance and the homebuyer investment.
+Total monthly cost of mortgage, interest, taxes, and a $50 per month maintenance savings should be around 30% of gross monthly income.

-The Winnebago Homebuyer Program and municipal partners will invest up to $350,000 between 2015 and 2024 on the rehabilitation of homes through the Homes 4 Sale program.
+The Winnebago Homebuyer Program and municipal partners will invest up to $350,000 between 2015 and 2024 on the rehabilitation of homes through the Home Redevelopment Initiative.
 This home rehab entails many benefits, including: -- Elimination of defects and blight from project homes. -- Removal of health hazards including lead and asbestos. -- Improvement of property values and municipal tax base. -- Support of local workforce through rehab contracts. -- Homebuyer acquires home that meets all health and safety standards, and conforms to municipal home requirements.
 All investment of public dollars is recovered as part of a revolving loan system that entails the repayment of assistance provided to homebuyers, with the repayment funds re-invested into new homebuyer assistance projects.
+The program is directed by Justin R. Mitchell, Senior Public Housing Manager and Homebuyer Program Coordinator with the Oshkosh / Winnebago County Housing Authority.

 Through affordable homeownership, income restricted and LMI households who demonstrate long-term responsible financial management have the opportunity to develop equity ownership in their home.
 This development of an asset can serve as an important part of a family's path to self-sufficiency and long-term financial security.